Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 Before you clone a repository from either GitHub or Bitbucket, you need an access token (not identical to your password).

 If you try to clone via password, it says "Support for password authentication was removed on August 13, 2021.
-Please use a personal access token instead."
-Steps to follow here:
+Please use a personal access token instead." on GitHub or "403 while accessing" on Bitbucket.

+Steps to follow for *GitHub* here:
 [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), directly [https://github.com/settings/tokens/new](add a token in your GitHub profile).

-Same for Bitbucket, there it is called "app password".
+Same for *Bitbucket*, there it is called "app password".
 Mange them on [Bitbucket: app password](https://bitbucket.org/account/settings/app-passwords/).

 Use these tokens each for authentication instead of your personal password.
+In  the settings for what this token shall serve, it is sufficient to check "repos".

 On both Github and Bitbucket website, you can click on "Clone" to display the command to clone.